lezneklihp/dsend_project_4/README.md

 For this project I had to set the requirements for the app myself.
 I had first plans, but no ideas how to realize them.
 In addition, I wanted to use packages, such as ipywidgets and Voilà, which I had never applied before.
 Trying these packages for the first time was definetly of worth, even though I spent some hours understanding how to use them.
 Seeing what could be done with those new tools then also allowed me to adjust my requirements continously.
 Moreover, working with the Tree Census data in the course of this project made the domain of urban data science very interesting for me.

 It goes without saying that there is still room for improvement.
 In particular, I refer to quality, access, speed, and relevance.
 For instance, I have not taken multicollinearity into account.
 However, a dataset with less, uncorrelated features might produce more accurate classifications.
 Furthermore, the Voilà app currently runs on localhost.
 A next step could thus be to host the app in a [cloud environment](https://voila.readthedocs.io/en/stable/deploy.html#cloud-service-providers).
 This step could make the app easily accessible.
 Developing the app with other frameworks, such as Flask, could further increase the performance of the app.
-At the moment, especially the Street Tree Map requires a bit of patience when using this feature.
+At the moment, using especially the Street Tree Map requires a bit of patience.
 Another point for improvement can be found in the current app design.
 The features of the app could be redesigned by gathering requirements from and running tests with users from instutitions, such as NYC Parks, directly.
 The latter approach would then increase the relevancy of the app.
-This also includes giving the app a name :-)
+This includes giving the app a name :-)

 # Repository content:<a name="Repository_content"></a>

-Please refer to the tree structure below and the following description of this repository.
+Please refer to the tree structure below and the subsequent description of this repository.

 ```bash
 .